• Skip to primary navigation

 chicken, wine, lemon, oil, peas, seasoning, broth, garlic, potatoes and fresh parsley.

-• Wine - A dry, white wine such as chardonnay or pinot grigio works best for this recipe.
-If you don't have any or prefer not to cook with alcohol, it can be substituted with extra chicken broth or stock.
+• White wine - A dry white wine, such as Chardonnay or Pinot Grigio, adds acidity and depth to the buttery garlic sauce.
+If you prefer not to cook with wine, simply replace it with additional chicken broth or stock.

 sliced potatoes in on a sheet pan before and after roasting.